withastro/docs/src/pages/en/guides/debugging.md

 > This can also be caused by attempting to access the `window` or `document` object at render time.

-By default, Astro will render your component outside of the browser (except for the `client:only` directive).
+By default, Astro will render your component [isomorphically](https://en.wikipedia.org/wiki/Isomorphic_JavaScript), meaning it runs on the server where the browser runtime is not available.
+You can disable this pre-render step using [the `client:only` directive](/en/reference/directives-reference/#clientonly).

 **Solution**: Try to access those objects after rendering (ex: [`useEffect()`](https://reactjs.org/docs/hooks-reference.html#useeffect) in React or [`onMounted()`](https://vuejs.org/api/composition-api-lifecycle.html#onmounted) in Vue and Svelte)